 Loss of tattoo ink.

 A significant hazard you’ll face when working out post-tattoo session is the risk that tattoo ink will fade out from the tattoo.

 While tattoo ink does a pretty good job at holding the ink in the skin throughout the mending process, the possibility of losing ink through the skin’s upper layers is a liability in the beginning stages of healing.

 If your new tattoo is wet for an extended period, ink can leak out.
-Keep the tattoo area as dry as possible, and avoid extensive sweating.
+Keep the tattoo area moisturized, but avoid extensive sweating.